jeromecoupe/sassgrids/readme.md

 ## Proportional "push" and "pull" classes

-Proportional "push" and "pull" classes are availble.
+Proportional "push" and "pull" classes are available:

 - Push classes nudge grid modules to the left by a certain proportion
 - Pull classes nudge grid modules to the right by a certain proportion